Brief

 Challenges Faced

 The packaging I designed felt too playful and aimed at children instead of an adult audience.
-I also did not include any flavors, and it wasn't clear what the flavor might be at first glance.
+I also did not include any flavors, and it wasn't immediately clear what the flavor might be at first glance.

 Programs Used